11+ Creative DIY Terrarium Ideas to Try – Get Your Craft On!

 Not to mention if you’ve run out of spots with bright indirect light, this terrarium will gladly sit in full sun.

-See our articles on How to Make an Open Terrarium, or the more specific Cactus Terrarium and Desert Terrarium guides.
+👉 Read more: See our articles on How to Make an Open Terrarium or the more specific Cactus Terrarium and Desert Terrarium guides.

-The self-sustaining systems inside terrariums operate exactly as do our very own ecosystems on earth.
+The self-sustaining systems inside terrariums operate similarly to our ecosystems on Earth.

-A wonderful way to give your terrarium more of that worldly feel is to design a to-scale scene inside.
+A wonderful way to give your terrarium more of that worldly feel is to design an environment-inspired or to-scale scene inside.

-You could create a cave terrarium, a mountain terrarium or a ravine terrarium.
+You could create a beach terrarium, a mountain terrarium, a rainforest terrarium, or a ravine terrarium.

-There are a few things one needs to pay attention to, such as the size of plants used and the positioning of your decorative rocks to ensure a satisfying a realistic visual.
+There are a few things you need to pay attention to, such as the size of plants used and the positioning of your decorative rocks to ensure a satisfying, realistic visual.

-Other than that, I would say this is one of the most accessible ways to quickly elevate your design towards something eminently impressive.
+Other than that, this is one of the most accessible ways to quickly elevate your design towards something eminently impressive.

 7. Terrarium Lamp